Download an Adobe Acrobat pdf version

 Contracting Officers within OSP review proposals and cost estimates for compliance with sponsor requirements and Institute policies, and prepare the business portion of proposals.
 They also serve as the sponsor’s point of contact for business matters and negotiate terms of the contract or grant.

 G&C also performs general post-award monitoring activities designed to support and augment award-level monitoring activities performed by PIs.
 These activities include the reporting of budget variances, sponsored award exceptions (including award cost overruns and/or post-term charges), cost-sharing commitment and status reports, and various other compliance and confirmation reviews.
-For additional information regarding these activities, please contact G&C at contact.grants@business.gatech.edu.
+For additional information regarding these activities, please contact G&C via services.gatech.edu.

 Other key support offices include: